arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 ### Monad Laws

-There are a couple laws that constructor and flatMap need to adhere to, so that they produce a proper monad.
+There are a couple laws that `just` constructor and `flatMap` need to adhere to, so that they produce a Monad with a stable implementation.
 These laws are encoded in Arrow as tests you can find in the `arrow-test` module, and are already tested for all instances in the library.

 A typical monad tutorial will make a lot of emphasis on the laws, but I find them less important to explain to a beginner.
 Nonetheless, here they are for the sake of completeness.

-Left Identity law says that that Monad constructor is a neutral operation: you can safely run it before Bind, and it won't change the result of the function call:
+`Left Identity law` says that that Monad constructor is a neutral operation: you can safely run it before Bind, and it won't change the result of the function call:

 ```
 // Given